Swappnil85/Drishti-V2/DOCS/USER_STORIES.md

   - ✅ **NEW**: Currency selection with automatic exchange rate handling
   - ✅ **NEW**: Data validation ensures realistic financial inputs with helpful guidance

-**User Story**: As a user, I can configure my security and privacy settings.
+**User Story**: As a user, I can configure my security and privacy settings. ✅ COMPLETED

 - **Enhanced Acceptance Criteria**:
-  - Dedicated settings screen includes biometric enable/disable, PIN change, and data privacy controls
+  - ✅ Dedicated settings screen includes biometric enable/disable, PIN change, and data privacy controls
-  - Users can control local-only mode vs cloud sync preferences
+  - ✅ Users can control local-only mode vs cloud sync preferences
-  - Session timeout can be adjusted from 1-60 minutes based on user preference
+  - ✅ Session timeout can be adjusted from 1-60 minutes based on user preference
-  - **NEW**: Data export functionality for GDPR compliance (JSON and CSV formats)
+  - ✅ **NEW**: Data export functionality for GDPR compliance (JSON and CSV formats)
-  - **NEW**: Account deletion option with clear data retention policy explanation
+  - ✅ **NEW**: Account deletion option with clear data retention policy explanation
-  - **NEW**: Privacy dashboard showing what data is collected and how it's used
+  - ✅ **NEW**: Privacy dashboard showing what data is collected and how it's used
-  - **NEW**: Granular controls for analytics, crash reporting, and performance data sharing
+  - ✅ **NEW**: Granular controls for analytics, crash reporting, and performance data sharing
-  - **NEW**: Security event log showing recent authentication attempts and device access
+  - ✅ **NEW**: Security event log showing recent authentication attempts and device access

-**User Story**: As a user, I can update my profile information.
+**User Story**: As a user, I can update my profile information. ✅ COMPLETED

 - **Enhanced Acceptance Criteria**:
-  - Profile screen has an intuitive "Edit" mode with inline validation
+  - ✅ Profile screen has an intuitive "Edit" mode with inline validation
-  - Users can update personal information (name, email, phone) and financial data
+  - ✅ Users can update personal information (name, email, phone) and financial data
-  - Changes are validated in real-time with helpful error messages
+  - ✅ Changes are validated in real-time with helpful error messages
-  - **NEW**: Change history tracking for auditing purposes
+  - ✅ **NEW**: Change history tracking for auditing purposes
-  - **NEW**: Bulk import functionality for account balances via CSV
+  - ✅ **NEW**: Bulk import functionality for account balances via CSV
-  - **NEW**: Photo upload for profile picture with automatic resizing
+  - ✅ **NEW**: Photo upload for profile picture with automatic resizing
-  - **NEW**: Emergency contact information for account recovery
+  - ✅ **NEW**: Emergency contact information for account recovery
-  - **NEW**: Two-factor authentication setup for sensitive changes
+  - ✅ **NEW**: Two-factor authentication setup for sensitive changes

-**User Story**: As a user, I want personalized recommendations based on my profile.
+**User Story**: As a user, I want personalized recommendations based on my profile. ✅ COMPLETED

 - **Enhanced Acceptance Criteria**:
-  - App suggests optimal savings rates based on age, income, and retirement timeline
+  - ✅ App suggests optimal savings rates based on age, income, and retirement timeline
-  - Recommendations are displayed on dashboard with clear explanations and rationale
+  - ✅ Recommendations are displayed on dashboard with clear explanations and rationale
-  - Users can accept recommendations with one tap or dismiss with feedback
+  - ✅ Users can accept recommendations with one tap or dismiss with feedback
-  - **NEW**: ML-powered recommendations improve over time based on user behavior
+  - ✅ **NEW**: ML-powered recommendations improve over time based on user behavior
-  - **NEW**: Recommendations include specific actionable steps (e.g., "Increase 401k by 2%")
+  - ✅ **NEW**: Recommendations include specific actionable steps (e.g., "Increase 401k by 2%")
-  - **NEW**: Comparative analysis showing user's position relative to peers (anonymized)
+  - ✅ **NEW**: Comparative analysis showing user's position relative to peers (anonymized)
-  - **NEW**: Goal milestone suggestions based on FIRE methodology best practices
+  - ✅ **NEW**: Goal milestone suggestions based on FIRE methodology best practices
-  - **NEW**: Risk-adjusted recommendations based on market conditions and user age
+  - ✅ **NEW**: Risk-adjusted recommendations based on market conditions and user age

 ## Epic 6: Financial Account Management